 How to make the Italian Almond Cookies

-- In a food processor add the almonds and sugar and pulse for 20 seconds until mixture is very crumbly.
+- In a food processor add the almonds and sugar and pulse for 20 seconds until mixture is ground finely.

-- Then add egg whites and almond flavouring and again pulse for 30 seconds until mixture comes together.
+- Then add the egg white (or whites if you want a flatter cookie)and almond/vanilla flavouring and again pulse for 30 seconds until mixture comes together.

 - Let cool completely, and sprinkle with icing sugar if desired.